Our shelter is currently at capacity and we are unable to accept intakes throughout the end of 2022. We hope to reopen intakes in January.

 Thank you for trying to help a cat in need!
 We appreciate your effort and try to help as many cats as possible within our capacity.
 In order to best serve our community, we have strict requirements for the cats we accept into our rescue.
-Please read through this page thoroughly before submitting an intake request form.
+Please read through this page thoroughly before contacting Murphy's Kittens.

 Our mission is to take all the stray cats and kittens off the streets of St. Johns County, Florida, provide them with proper veterinary care, and adopt them out to loving, forever homes.
 We are focused on accepting stray, unfixed cats in order to attempt to minimize the amount of kittens born in the community and help the existing population of friendly cats find homes.